Erasmus, Peter Behrens School of Architecture and Design, Düsseldorf (DE), 2017.

 Single fired porcelain wares, various sizes, 202

-Developed during three months of residency in Arita (Japan), the tableware collection focuses on the Hama, one of the most ancient and applied technologies in Arita.
+Developed during three months of residency in Arita, Japan, the tableware collection focuses on the Hama, one of the most ancient and appliedtechnologies in Arita.
 Consisting of a porcelain disc made to shrink under the porcelain ware, the hama prevents the warping and cracking of the porcelain during firing.
 By design, after one use, it is tossed away.
 The linearity of the life-cycle of the hama as well as the recent closure of the only hama maker, have become an issue for the community.
 While working side by side with the local craftspeople and applying the porcelain of the area,the project aimed at enhancing the circularity of the cycle and raising conversation around the topic.
-As the local knowledge focuses on the making o fine tableware, HAMA is a porcelain family designed within the sizes of the traditional hama, to reuse nd prevent its waste.
+As the local knowledge focuses on the making of tableware, HAMA is a porcelain family designed within the sizes of the traditional hama, to reuse and prevent its waste.

 On the one hand by reusing hamas already fired and thrown away by designing the sizes of a tableware collection to perfectly fit them after firing, so that the hamas can be reused as lids, coasters and holders.